 The MaryRuth's Vegan Kids Multivitamin Gummies are vegan-friendly multiple vitamins that taste as good as they smell.
 These vitamins require a 2 per day dose and are yellow and orange-ish in color.
 The vitamins aren't sticky, are easy to dispense, and never stick together.
-Our kid testers enjoyed the taste and remarked on how much they were like candy.
-We like how easy they are to use and that kids took the vitamins without a fight.
+Our kid testers enjoyed the taste and remarked how much they were like candy.
+We like how easy they are to use and that kids took the vitamins without fighting.
 One bottle should last a single child for a month if taken daily.
-These vitamins have organic ingredients are non-GMO, and sugar-free.
+These vitamins have organic ingredients that are non-GMO and sugar-free.

 MaryRuth's are sort of hard and not as chewy as a traditional gummy.
 This feature means the texture is strange if you expect a gummy type of candy.
-However, we feel confident kids will easily get used to the texture once after a handful of doses.
-Overall, we love this high-quality vitamin and our kid testers indicate it is their favorite of the group.
+However, we feel confident kids will quickly get used to the texture once after a handful of doses.
+Overall, we love this high-quality vitamin, and our kid testers indicate it is their favorite of the group.

 The L'il Critters Gummy Vites is a budget-friendly vitamin that comes in a bottle of 190 gummies which would last a single child about 90 days at the recommended dose of 2 a day.
 These vitamins smell like fruit and have a very gummy texture, at times sticking together in the way gummy candy does.
 Kids liked the texture and taste of these vitamins, remarking they could eat the whole bottle (keep them out of the reach of children).

-The gummy texture makes these vitamins sticky and this can lead to clumping of the vitamins with a need to manhandle them to pick them apart.
-We recommend washing hands before dispensing the vitamins to avoid passing germs from your hands to the clump of vitamins.
-Overall, the price of this bottle can't be beaten, especially given how long they will last.
-We think these taste vitamins are a great choice for multiple children and anyone struggling to get vitamin compliance from little ones.
+The gummy texture makes these vitamins sticky, which can lead to the clumping of the vitamins with a need to over-handle them to pick them apart.
+We recommend washing your hands before dispensing the vitamins to avoid passing germs from your hands to the clump of vitamins.
+Overall, the price of this bottle can't be beaten, especially given how long it will last.
+We think these taste vitamins are an excellent choice for multiple children and anyone struggling to get vitamin compliance from little ones.

-The MAV Multivitamins for Kids Gummies are well-formed gumdrops that aren't sticky at all.
-The drops are smooth with no coating and they smell like candy.
-They are marketed as completely a non-GMO product, which is something many parents favor.
-Kid testers enjoyed the test and one remarked he'd like to eat the whole bottle.
+The MAV Multivitamins for Kids Gummies are well-formed gumdrops that aren't sticky.
+The drops are smooth with no coating, and they smell like candy.
+They are marketed as a non-GMO product, which many parents favor.
+Kid testers enjoyed the test, and one tester remarked he'd like to eat the whole bottle.
 These vitamins have a 2 a day dose, so an average bottle should last one child 45 days.

-These vitamins are sort of firm and have an odd texture that is not gummy like at all.
-However, kid testers were not put off by their consistency and felt the taste was more important.
-Overall, this vitamin offers a lot for non-GMO parents to love with a taste kids can't resist.
+These vitamins are somewhat firm and have an odd texture that is not gummy-like as you'd expect.
+However, kid testers were not put off by their consistency and felt the taste was more important than the texture.
+Overall, this vitamin offers a lot for non-GMO parents to love, with a taste kids can't resist.

-The SmartyPants Organic with Probiotics is a multivitamin that includes additional probiotics.
-They have a strong fruit smell and are a flat dot shape that is well-formed and didn't stick together or clump in our bottle.
-The taste isn't the best in the group, but testers at least at the daily dose without complaint.
-One bottle should last one child 30 days following the 4 gummy a day dose.
+The SmartyPants Organic with Probiotics is a multivitamin that includes probiotics.
+They have a strong fruit smell and are a flat dot shape that is well-formed and didn't stick together or clump in our bottle during testing.
+The taste isn't the best in the group, but testers at least ate the daily dose without complaining.
+One bottle will last one child 30 days following the 4 gummy a day dose.

-These vitamins have a strange texture and at least one tester thought they tasted like flavored medicine.
-Also, if your child doesn't like them, 4 could be hard to get down every day.
-However, if you want a vitamin that includes a daily dose of probiotics this could be the all-in-one option you are looking for.
+These vitamins have a strange texture, and at least one tester thought they tasted like flavored medicine.
+Also, if your child doesn't like them, 4 could be hard to gain compliance with every day.
+However, if you want a vitamin that includes a daily dose of probiotics, this could be the all-in-one option you are looking for.

-The SmartyPants Daily Gummy Multivitamin with Omegas are a sugar-covered gummy drop that comes in multiple colors.
+The SmartyPants Daily Gummy Multivitamin with Omegas is a sugar-covered gummy drop in multiple colors.
 The gummies are well-formed and didn't stick together in our bottle.
-The dose is 4 a day and the bottle should last one child about 30 days.
-Testers thought the taste was okay and readily ate them during testing, but would choose other vitamins over this one if they had the chance.
+The dose is 4-a-day, and the bottle should last one child about 30 days.
+Testers thought the taste was okay and readily ate them during testing but would choose other vitamins over this one if they had the chance.
 This vitamin is non-GMO and includes Omega 3s.

-This is a 4 a day dose which seems like a lot and could be hard to meet if your child doesn't like the taste.
+This is a 4-a-day dose which seems like a lot and could be hard to meet if your child doesn't like the taste.
 Also, our testers felt the texture was strange and didn't care for the granulated coating.
-While this vitamin might prevent the need for an additional Omega specific supplement, we think the high number dose and questionable taste response from testers means compliance could be an issue.
-However, if you want something with OMega 3s and want to avoid stocking more than one kind of vitamin, this might be your go-to choice.
+While this vitamin might prevent the need for an additional Omega-specific supplement, we think the high number dose and questionable taste response from testers means compliance could be an issue.
+However, if you want something with Omega 3s and avoid stocking more than one kind of vitamin, this might be your go-to choice.

 The L'il Critters Paw Patrol are the L'il Critters vitamins in shapes that Paw patrol fans will love (isn't that every toddler?).
 The vitamins have a traditional gummy texture and are somewhat sticky like a gummy bear.
-The dose is 2 per day for most kids and our taste testers enjoyed the flavor.
+Most kids' dose is 2 per day, and our taste testers enjoyed the flavor.
 With a bottle capacity of 60, you'll get one month of use out of this option for one child.

-The bottle of Paw Patrol vitamins is smaller than our other L'il Critter option making it potentially better for a single child as they aren't as budget-friendly.
-The other L'il Critter is a 90 +day supply for one child at twice the price.
-These vitamins stick together somewhat and are hard to get apart without a certain amount of manipulation, which means excessive touching of the clump.
-Despite the manhandling required, we do like the vitamins and our kids easily consumed them without a fuss, making them a good choice for anyone looking for something more fun or super tasty.
+This bottle is smaller than our other L'il Critter option, making it better for a single child as they aren't as budget-friendly.
+The other L'il Critter is a 90 +day supply for one child at half the price.
+These vitamins stick together somewhat and require a certain amount of manipulation to pry them apart, which means excessive touching of the clump.
+Despite the over-handling required, we like the vitamins, and our kid testers easily consumed them without so much as a wrinkled nose, making them a great choice for something fun and super tasty, or perhaps the finicky Paw Patrol fan.

-The mykind Organics Kids Gummy are a certified organic, non-GMO, vegan multivitamin for kids.
-They are gluten, soy, and dairy-free.
-They have a defined shape.
+The Garden of Life - mykind Organics Kids Gummy is a certified organic, non-GMO, vegan multivitamin for kids.
+They are gluten, soy, and dairy-free and have a defined shape in our tests.

 These vitamins have a 4 gummy dose which is a lot compared to the 2 a day average.
 It might be more than you can convince some children to take in a day.
-They are also somewhat sticky, which resulted in clumping and dispensing difficulties over time.
-They have a strange crumbly texture less like a gummy and more like Playdoh, which was off-putting to more than one tester.
-When we opened our bottle we caught the scent of spoiled fruit and one tester refused to try the vitamin based on their smell alone.
-Our other child tester said there were "too many different fruit flavors" in one vitamin and he spit it back out after chewing it.
-Overall, this vitamin has a strange look, feel, odor, and taste and we think most children will take a hard pass on this option, making it unlikely you'll get 4 a day into most kids.
+They are also somewhat sticky, which resulted in clumping and dispensing challenges that got worse over time.
+They have a strange crumbly texture, less like a gummy and more like Playdoh, which was off-putting to more than one tester.
+When we opened our bottle, we caught the scent of spoiled fruit, and one tester refused to try the vitamin based on its smell alone.
+Our other child tester said there were "too many different fruit flavors" in one vitamin, and he spit it out after chewing it.
+Overall, this vitamin has a strange look, feel, odor, and taste, and we think most children will take a hard pass on this option, making it unlikely you'll get 4 a day into most kids.

-The Zarbee's Children's Multivitamin + Immune Gummies were strange from the start with a powerful odor when we first opened the bottle.
-These vitamins look to be rolled in sugar and are a strange dark red or brown color with a Bee shape.
-The individual vitamins are separated but stuck together over time in a single clump that made them hard to dispense.
+The Zarbee's Children's Multivitamin + Immune Gummies were strange, with a powerful odor when we first opened the bottle.
+These vitamins look rolled in sugar and are a peculiar dark red or brown color with a Bee shape.
+The individual vitamins are separated but stuck together over time in a single clump, making them hard to dispense.
 The directions require a dose of two at a time.
 Our kid testers didn't like the flavor of this particular vitamin.
-One tester only ate one but refused to eat the other.
+Our first tester only ate one and refused to eat the second.
 Our second tester smelled the vitamin and tried to eat one but spit it out before swallowing.
 Both indicated they felt the taste was terrible and wouldn't eat them going forward.
 Our child testers put this option at the bottom of the ranking for taste.
-Regardless of the positive attributes the Zarbee vitamins may offer, it is simply not possible for us to recommend a product that tasted so yucky that our kid testers refused to eat them.
+Regardless of the positive attributes the Zarbee vitamins may offer, it is not possible for us to recommend a product that tasted so yucky that our kid testers refused to eat them.

 Why You Should Trust Us